-Here, we're using that money from a Department of Justice Office of Violence Against Women grant to implement several endeavors across campus to improve comprehensive prevention as well as victims services.
+Susquehanna University was awarded the Department of Justice Office of Violence Against Women grant in 2017 to implement several endeavors across campus to improve comprehensive prevention as well as victims services.

-This means hiring of a Project Coordinator to assure the measures of the grant are met and the development of a Coordinated Community Response Team (CCRT), but also several things that affect the lives of people on campus in real ways.
+This meant hiring of a Project Coordinator, Christiana Paradis, to assure the measures of the grant were met and the development of a Coordinated Community Response Team (CCRT), but also several things that affect the lives of people on campus in real ways.

 - Training for all campus law enforcement on the topic of gender based violence and response.